Operation Shader

-Operation Shader is the operational code name given to the contribution of the United Kingdom in the ongoing military intervention against the Islamic State of Iraq and the Levant.
-The operation involves the British Army providing ground support and training to allied forces fighting against ISIL, the Royal Air Force providing humanitarian aid airdrops, reconnaissance and airstrikes, and the Royal Navy providing reconnaissance and airstrikes from the UK Carrier Strike group and escort to allied carrier battle groups.

-Additionally, UK Special Forces have reportedly operated in Iraq, Syria and Libya.
+Operation Shader is the operational code name given to the contribution of the United Kingdom in its war against the Islamic State.
+The operation involved the British Army providing ground support and training to allied forces fighting against IS, the Royal Air Force providing humanitarian aid airdrops, reconnaissance and airstrikes, and the Royal Navy providing reconnaissance and airstrikes from the UK carrier strike group and escort to allied carrier battle groups.
+Additionally, British special forces had reportedly operated in Iraq, Syria, and Libya.

-By January 2019, the Ministry of Defence stated that 1,700 British airstrikes had killed or injured 4,315 enemy fighters in Iraq and Syria, with one civilian casualty.
+In January 2019, the Ministry of Defence stated that 1,700 British airstrikes so far had killed or injured 4,315 enemy fighters in Iraq and Syria, with one civilian casualty.
 The RAF had also delivered £230 million worth of humanitarian aid.
 Overall, the operation had resulted in a net cost of £1.75 billion.
-The number of airstrikes carried out in Iraq and Syria has been second only to the United States, with a report that the Royal Air Force has conducted 20 per cent of all airstrikes.
-The operation is the most intense flying mission the RAF has undertaken in 25 years.
+The number of airstrikes carried out in Iraq and Syria has been second only to the United States, with a report that the RAF has conducted 20 percent of all airstrikes.
+The operation became the most intense flying mission the RAF had undertaken in 25 years.

-On 28 September 2024 the Ministry of Defence announced that British jets will cease strike operations over Iraq and Syria following the conclusion of the Global Coalition's military mission against Daesh, which will draw to a close over the next 12 months.
+On 28 September 2024, the Ministry of Defence announced that British jets would cease strike operations over Iraq and Syria following the conclusion of the Global Coalition's military mission against IS, which would draw to a close over the next 12 months.
+However, the RAF resumed operations against IS, reflecting the coalition's assessment that the threat persisted and required ongoing military pressure.